This article was updated March 21, 2023.

 - Response communication and action plan

-Communication Processes and Role Assignments
+What Is the Importance of Communication Processes and Role Assignments?

-An emergency response team (ERT) should also be documented as these personnel will be responsible for the actual recovery of the systems.
+An emergency response team should also be documented as these personnel will be responsible for the actual recovery of the systems.
 They will need to prepare the recovery site for operation, coordinate recovery steps and activities, interface with system vendors, and ensure recovery is complete once systems are restored.

-Data Backup Plan and Response Action Plan
+What’s Included in the Data Backup Plan and the Response Action Plan?

 Disaster preparedness is rooted in an agreed-upon backup strategy that addresses acceptable recovery time and data loss, adequate system redundancy, and sound data restoration processes.
 The data backup plan details the backup strategy employed to ensure that data is available in order to restore systems during emergency and nonemergency situations.